hantuzun/hantuzun.com/content/posts/the-science-of-blockchains.md

 - Bonneau, J. et al. 2020.
 Mina: Decentralized Cryptocurrency at Scale. [📃](https://minaprotocol.com/static/pdf/technicalWhitepaper.pdf)

-## Help Me Prioritize
+## Help Pick Papers

-Let me know which papers do you want to read first in Twitter!
-I may built some kind of voting for this later on.
+Let me know which papers would you like to read first in Twitter.
+Please reply to this thread:

-Reply to this thread:
+{{< tweet 1322710239653875712 >}}